paulwire/Pin-Bot/README.md

 ```

 Rules:
 - Only **admins** can set a pinned message.
 - A pinned message can be set **only once**.
-- If a pinned message already exists, the bot will refuse to overwrite it and instruct the admin to use the `update` command instead.
+- If a pinned message already exists, the bot refuses to overwrite it and instructs the admin to use `update` instead.

 ---